Conservancy

 Position Documentation

-The Fire Manager has the final authority and responsibility for designating an individual as a TNC Burn Boss Type 3.
-The designation must be made in writing with a memo or letter signed by the Fire Manager, and a copy sent to the Fire Management Coordinator.
-Sample memo.
-Meeting all of the above standards for RXB3 does not automatically qualify and give a person authority to conduct prescribed burns.
-The designation will depend on the recommendations from fellow burners and careful evaluation of leadership qualities by the Fire Manager.
+The Prescribed Fire Manager has the final authority and responsibility for designating an individual as a TNC Burn Boss Type 3.
+The designation must be made in writing with a memo or letter signed by the Prescribed Fire Manager, and a copy sent to the Director of Fire Management.
+See: Sample memo.
+Meeting all of the above standards for RXB3 does not automatically give a person authority to conduct prescribed burns for the Conservancy.
+The designation will also depend on the recommendations of fellow burners and careful evaluation of the individual's leadership qualities by the Prescribed Fire Manager.
 An individual may be restricted to burning in certain fuel types or in specific sites or geographic areas.
-If a burn boss moves to another program, he/she must be re-designated in writing by the new program's Fire Manager.
+If a burn boss moves to another program, they must be designated in writing by the new program's Prescribed Fire Manager.

-A Burn Boss is responsible for maintaining awarded training certificates, completed Position Task Books, fitness test documentation, and a log or record of his/her wildland fire experience.
-Upon designation of a burn boss, the local program must send copies of these documents to the Fire Management Coordinator.
+A Burn Boss is responsible for maintaining awarded training certificates, completed Position Task Books, fitness test documentation, and a log or record of their wildland fire experience.
 Copies may also be kept in a state or local office for documenting an individual's information in the IQCS database.

-Under no circumstances should any Conservancy staff, volunteer, or contractor conduct a burn for which he/she has not been approved in writing as a qualified Burn Boss.
+Under no circumstances should any Conservancy staff, volunteer, or contractor conduct a burn for which they have not been approved in writing to perform as a qualified Burn Boss.

-If a Burn Boss shows persistent deficiencies in fulfilling his/her role, the Fire Manager or Fire Management Coordinator may conduct a review of that person's qualification status, and may permanently or temporarily revoke Conservancy burn boss status.
+If a Burn Boss shows persistent deficiencies in fulfilling their role, the Fire Manager or the Director of Fire Management may conduct a review of that person's qualification status and may permanently or temporarily revoke Conservancy burn boss status.

 The Nature Conservancy is a nonprofit, tax-exempt charitable organization (tax identification number 53-0242652) under Section 501(c)(3) of the Internal Revenue Code.
 Donations are tax-deductible as allowed by law.